Prag8855/aab/content/guides/losing-your-job.md

 During your [probation period](/glossary/Probezeit), your employer can fire you without a reason.
 After your probation period, your employer must give a valid reason.

 Your employer can offer you a severance pay (*Abfindung*) to encourage you to leave.
+Severance pay in Germany is lower than in North America.
+You can hire a labour lawyer to negotiate better severance pay.

 If you agree and sign a termination agreement (*Aufhebungsvertrag*), you can't resist your dismissal.

 https://www.kanzlei-hasselbach.de/blog/kuendigungsschutzklage-fristen-kosten-abfindung/